gliegard/point-server/README.md

 ## to do

 - Make async code
-  - extract.computePdalPipeline : avoid reading pivot file for each request.
+  - avoid writing pipeline file on the disk !
-  - use uid instead of mkdir tmp folders
-  - use callbacks
+  - use callbacks (instead of every execSync)

 - Tests :
   - test existing code with unit tests, at least functionnal tests for errors